 Cedar Hall South is a suite-style residence hall primarily for first-year students.
-Each suite includes two bedrooms, bathroom facilities, ResNet/Internet access and standard cable television service.
-It has a game room with a pool table, foosball, air hockey, big screen television and video games.
+Each suite includes 2 bedrooms, bathroom facilities, ResNet/internet access and standard cable television service.
+The hall has a game room with a pool table, foosball, ping-pong, large screen television and video games.
 Each floor has its own study rooms, common areas, vending machines and laundry facilities.
-All common rooms have wireless Internet access.
-In addition, Cedar Hall South houses a co-curricular classroom, Campus Safety & Security, Facilities Management, Residential Life, Student Affairs, Student Conduct and a maintenance office.
+The common areas have wireless internet access.
+In addition, Cedar Hall South houses a full kitchen available for student use, living-learning communities, co-curricular classroom and offices for Campus Safety & Security, Facilities Management, Residential Life, Student Affairs and Student Conduct.

 CITY VIEW TOWERS